farbodsz/decks/doc/experiments/thoughts.md

 Is it better just to go for Markdown syntax, with "imported" (S)CSS and JS files to add styling and SVG shape definitions?

+## G)

+Something closer to Markdown+CSS?

+- Want to have multiple of the same thing can be verbose.
+- Need variables
+- Execute variable usage with `!` syntax
+  - `!circle`?

+Problem is:

+- It feels like the Markdown syntax is a bit misplaced
+- But the idea of (S)CSS is nice
+  - Syntax inspired by Elm/PureScript a bit (how you have attributes then children)

+## H)

+- Make CSS attributes and content optional
+- Remove Markdown-esque things to keep things consistent
+- Can define raw HTML aliases using `!def` and {{ HTML_CODE }}
+  - This can be extensible
+  - User can include their definitions
+    - Content is defined with `!content`

+I think this is good enough for now, and I can tweak the language later if needed.